PresDom96/PresDom96/README.md

 - 👋 Hi, I’m @PresDom96
-- 👀 I’m interested in learning to code with HTML, CSS, and JS.
+- 👀 I’m interested in learning more with HTML, CSS, and JS as well as expand on new languages like Python.
 - 🌱 I’m currently looking for an entry level Front-End Developer Job.
 - 💞️ I’m looking to collaborate on anything.
 I am looking to learn.
 - 📫 How to reach me eisenhaurdominick@hyahoo.com